wesselb/NeuralProcesses.jl/README.md

 ### Predefined Experimental Setup: `train.jl`

 Eager to get started?!
-The file `train.jl` contains an pre-defined experimental setup that gets you going immediately!
+The file `train.jl` contains an predefined experimental setup that gets you going immediately!
 Example: